fajlay-rabbi/Responsive-money-management-website-using-raw-html5-and-css3/README.md

 ## Features

 - Responsive design for optimal viewing on various screen sizes (desktop, tablet, and mobile).
-- Use lasted html5 and CSS3 syntax.
+- Using html5 and CSS3 syntax.
-- Industry good practices.
+- Maintaining good practices.
 - Straightforward and intuitive user interface for easy navigation.
 - Utilizes raw HTML5 and CSS3 for a lightweight and fast-loading website.